Functions for lookup of data

 COMPARE ❖ XLReporting

-Compares the values in the 2 given cell ranges or data arrays, and returns the outcome defined by the type parameter.
-Both ranges need to be of comparable size.
-The common use-case for this function is to understand the difference in values between 2 ranges.
+Compares the items in the 2 given cell ranges, data arrays, or comma-delimited list of values, and returns the outcome defined by the type parameter.
+Both ranges need to have the same number of items, and have the same sort order of items.
+The comparison is case-sensitive.

-0 = returns true if the values in both ranges are the same, else returns false (default)
+0 = returns true if the items in both ranges are the same, else returns false (default)

-1 = returns the number of values that differ between both ranges
+1 = returns the number of items that deviate between both ranges

-2 = returns the changed values as a comma-delimited list
+2 = returns the deviating items as a comma-delimited list

-3 = returns the changed values and the compared values as a comma-delimited list
+3 = returns each deviating item and its compared item as a comma-delimited list

 DISTINCT ❖ XLReporting